Overview of the terrace

-Today, the Terrace of the Leper King is a popular tourist attraction and a symbol of Cambodia's rich cultural heritage.
-Visitors to the terrace can admire the intricate carvings and sculptures and learn about the history and significance of the Angkor Wat temple complex.
+Today, the Terrace is a popular tourist attraction and a symbol of Cambodia’s rich cultural heritage.
+Visitors to the terrace can admire the intricate carvings and sculptures.
+They learn about the history and significance of the Angkor Wat temple complex.

 Below is a side view of the terrace after restoration.